P-Garcia-Dev/Deployment-of-a-Human-Robot-Collaborative-assembly-environment---Master-s-Thesis/README.md

-# Deep learning approach on Human-Robot-Collaborative assembly environment --> Master's Thesis in Mechanical Engineering
+# Deployment of a Human-Robot-Collaborative assembly environment: A deep learning approach for visual task recognition --> Master's Thesis in Mechanical Engineering